Subject (Course): International Trade and Doing Business in Belize - Belmopan. Syllabus:

 - To develop a business plan for the Belizean Market

-Sample of the subject - Business in Belize
+Sample of the subject - Foreign Trade and Doing Business in Belize

 Subject Description: Foreign Trade and business in Belize.